 He also cited the country’s 80 million-plus population, which has been diminished by years of internecine warfare claiming more deaths than any conflict since World War II.
 While he did not refer to the country’s troublesome past, he did say that the current conditions in the Eastern Congo remained unimaginable to those living in northern countries.

-Mr. Tshisekedi said he had confidence in the intelligence of the Congolese to compete globally in all of their endeavors and encouraged those in his audience who were studying in the United States or had already received academic degrees to return to their homeland to revive its prospects as a developed economy.
+Mr. Tshisekedi said he had confidence in the intelligence of the Congolese to compete globally in all of their endeavors and encouraged those in his audience who were studying in the United States or had already received academic degrees to return to their homeland to revive its prospects to become a developed economy.

 He added to great rounds of applause that his administration would focus on creating opportunities for the country’s youth and women.
 Another of his administration’s goals, he added, was to improve relations with the country’s neighboring states.